tcltk/tcl/doc/dev/value-history.md

 taken as the string value.
 This implementation is often called a counted string to distinguish it from a **NUL**-terminated string.
 In the new representation, the set of valid Tcl strings is expanded.
-In Tcl 8.0, a Tcl string is a sequence of zero or more __char__ values from the range 0..255.
+In Tcl 8.0, a Tcl string is a sequence of zero up to **INT_MAX** __char__ values from the range 0..255.

+Expanded values from expanded implementation.
+Encoding still simple.
+Size limit reasonable at the time.

 ## Tcl 8.1